oborchers/Fast_Sentence_Embeddings/README.md

 ------------

 This software depends on [NumPy, Scipy, Scikit-learn, Gensim, and Wordfreq].
 You must have them installed prior to installing fse.
+Required Python version is 3.6 for f-string compatibility.

 As with gensim, it is also recommended you install a fast BLAS library before installing fse.

 The simple way to install **fse** is:

-    pip install --upgrade fse
+    pip install -U fse

 In case you want to build from the source, just run: